ashithaninganagouda/ashithaninganagouda/README.md

-# Front-End Development Portfolio
+# Data Science Portfolio

 Welcome to my GitHub repository.
-As a dedicated and enthusiastic front-end developer, I am focused on developing clean, efficient, and user-friendly web applications.
-This portfolio showcases my projects and progress in mastering technologies such as HTML, CSS, JavaScript, and various front-end frameworks.
-I am continuously learning and striving to improve my skills to deliver high-quality web solutions.
+As an aspiring data scientist, I am dedicated to exploring and leveraging data to uncover meaningful insights and drive decision-making.
+This portfolio highlights my projects and learning journey in the fields of data analysis, machine learning, and statistical modeling.
+My work primarily involves Python, R, and various data science libraries and tools.
+I am committed to continuous learning and applying data-driven approaches to solve real-world problems.

 <!---
 ashithaninganagouda/ashithaninganagouda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.